top of page

 MvC Fighting Collection

-Marvel Vs. Capcom Fighting Collection: Arcade Classics for Nintendo Switch
+Marvel Vs. Capcom Fighting Collection: Arcade Classics on Nintendo Switch

-Forget the overpriced Arcade1Up, this is by far the best way to play the best fighting games of the '90s.
+Forget the overpriced Arcade1Up, this is by far the best way to play the best fighting games of the '90s!
 The presentation is flawless, with art galleries and secret characters.
 It launched with a few bugs but is already getting patched.
-Bring on MVC4!
+Now bring on Marvel Vs. Capcom 4!

 Release: Sep 11, 2024